Make a Future Gift of Retirement Assets

 IRA Qualified Charitable Distribution (QCD)

-Required Mandatory Distributions are back for 2021.
-If you are 72 or older, you must take your RMD by December 31 to avoid the 50% penalty—unless this is your first RMD, in which case you have until April 1, 2022.
+For 2023, Congress raised the age at which Required Mandatory Distributions must be taken.
+If you are 73 or older, you must take your RMD by December 31 to avoid the 50% penalty—unless this is your first RMD, in which case you have until April 1, 2024.

 - Rather than take your RMD, transfer the same amount to Stetson